Can You Increase Your Breast Milk Supply With Your Diet?

 Good sources of iron:

-Folic acid/folate: All lactating people should continue to consume at least 400 micrograms of folic acid every day for their health, continued normal development of their baby and the health of future babies.
+Folic acid/folate: People who are breastfeeding should continue to consume at least 400 micrograms of folic acid every day for their health, continued normal development of their baby and the health of future babies.
 This can usually be found in prenatal vitamins.

 Good sources of folate: